xqchen914/ABAT/README.md

 # ABAT
 This repository is the implementation of alignment-based adversarial training from paper "Alignment-Based Adversarial Training (ABAT) for Improving the Robustness and Accuracy of EEG-Based BCIs".
-Please contact xqchen@hust.edu.cn if you have any questions.
+Please contact xqchen914@hust.edu.cn if you have any questions.

 ## Data preparation